 I’m never satisfied with shooting film at its box speed.
 I’m simply not happy until I’ve pushed, pulled, or cross processed a film stock and seen first hand what can (or can’t) be achieved.

 Ultimately an aerial reference / reconnaissance film at heart, Rollei Superpan 200 supposedly handles haze, poor light and other adverse weather conditions with ease.
 So, it should yield some pretty pleasing results when pushed or pulled, right?
 Let’s take a look.

 Pushing Rollei Superpan 200

 I’ve so far only pushed this particular stock one stop.
-On both occasions I was incredibly please with the results.
-So far, both pushed rolls were shot on bright, sunny days with great light and opportunity to shoot lots of high contrast scenes.
-In fact, the many of the from the roll (featured below), have become my favourites for 2015 so far.
+On both occasions, I was incredibly pleased with the results.
+So far, all my pushed rolls were shot on bright, sunny days with great light and opportunity to shoot lots of high contrast scenes.
+In fact, many of them (some featured below), have become some of my all-time favourites.

 Even when pushed, this film retains so much detail and sharpness.
 You can click on the images to be taken to a larger version in the EMULSIVE archives.
 Let me know if you’d like to sample even larger scans.
 They’re really something special, especially the brick wall.
 At large sizes, it’s easy to become overwhelmed with a feeling of slow, deliberate movement. rather unsettling, if I’m being honest!